How to Renew Your Passport at the Post Office (Step-by-Step Guide)

 4

-It may take up to 4 weeks from the day you apply until your application status is “In Process.”
-During these 4 weeks, your application is delivered to a mail facility, your payment is processed, and your application is scanned and sent to the U.S. Department of State.
-Check the U.S. Department of State’s website (passportstatus.state.gov) for an update.
-Approximately 5-6 weeks after you submitted your application, you can check its processing status on the Department of State website.
+It may take up to 4 weeks for your application status to show as “In Process.”
+During this time, your application is delivered, payment is processed, and your documents are scanned by the U.S. Department of State.
+You can check for updates at passportstatus.state.gov.
+Around 5–6 weeks after you apply, processing details should appear on the site.

 Expedited Passport Renewal